Covert participant observation or ethnography is where the researcher does not reveal that he is actually a researcher.

 However, many ‘covert’ studies are actually only partially covert – in some studies researchers may reveal themselves to some participants but not others: Ditton (1977) had to this during her research on ‘fiddling’ in a bakery – she kept making frequent visits to the toilet in order to get off the bakery-line and take field notes about recent, interesting conversations.
 Some participants became concerned about her and so she had to ‘out’ herself to those people (but not others) so as to maintain her position there.

-Some good examples of covert participation include:
+Examples of covert participation

 - Lloyd’s (2012) research while employed in a call centre in Middlesborough